 The development of the children’s skills and knowledge is central to Wicklewood’s aim of providing the children with what they need for the future so they can thrive in the joy of life-long learning.
 We strive to provide an education that enables children to ‘Be the Best You Can Be’.
 It provides children with enriched curriculum opportunities to explore and develop their own values and beliefs; to have high standards of personal behaviour; to have a positive caring attitude towards other people; to have an understanding of their social and cultural traditions; and have an appreciation of the diversity and richness of other cultures, all within a safe learning environment.

 The staff work tirelessly to provide the children with learning opportunities that capture their imaginations and bring the learning alive.
 We continuously explore innovative, engaging and exciting ways to learn, embracing change and trying new things for the benefit of all stakeholders.
+Wherever possible, and in order to contribute to children’s well-being and encourage healthy lifestyles, we make education physical and active.
 We balance knowledge-based learning with that of enquiry.
 Our curriculum is built on the firm foundations of the National Curriculum and is designed to evolve each year, developing in the light of the ever-changing educational landscape.
 Evidence-based research helps us to reflect on, and evaluate, teaching strategies and their effectiveness.

 The curriculum is embedded throughout all aspects of school life and reinforced through the children’s understanding of our values (respect, understanding, courage, happiness, honesty, friendship, responsibility, acceptance, self-belief and thoughtfulness), all of which are linked to British Values.
 This, alongside a clear behaviour policy, ensure that our children have positive attitudes and are committed and resilient learners.